 NOTE: SRAM road bike shifters are bulkier and less aero, so if you are a marginal gains hunter, keep that in mind.

 Mountain bike groupsets use Rapid Fire-style shifters.
-These are mounted on the handlebars in such a position that you can operate them with your thumb and index finger.
+These are mounted on the handlebars in a position that allows you to operate them with your thumb and index finger.
 They also allow you to shift multiple gears depending on the depth of the squeeze.

 The only difference between the Shimano and SRAM systems is that the Shimano system allows shifting when the shift lever moves in either direction (by pushing or pulling).